-Crocheting may be a term that is unfamiliar to some, but it stems from the word crochet which refers to the art of creating fabric using a hooked needle, commonly known as a crochet hook.
+Crocheting may be a term that is unfamiliar to some, but it stems from the word crochet, which refers to the technique of creating fabric using a hooked needle, commonly known as a crochet hook.
 In simpler terms, crocheting is the process of using a crochet hook to turn yarn into fabric.

 What is Crocheting?

 As a verb, crocheting refers to the action of creating fabric using a hooked needle and yarn.
 For example: “I enjoy crocheting in my free time.”